NC State Extension Publications

 Hybrids

-Crops that are propagated by using the pollen from selected (usually inbred) male plants to fertilize selected (usually inbred) female plants are called hybrids.
-Neither the female nor male plants may exhibit robust growth, vigor, or both when grown.
-Yet, when these plants are crossed, they may exhibit vigor, resistance to disease or drought, or other desirable characteristics.
+Crops that are propagated by utilizing the pollen from selected (usually inbred) male plants to fertilize selected (usually inbred) female plants are called hybrids.
+Neither the female or male plants may exhibit robust growth or vigor when grown.
+Yet, when these plants are crossed they may exhibit vigor, resistance to disease or drought, or other desirable characteristics.
 Probably the most common hybrid crop plant today is corn.
 Hybrid corn seed is produced by allowing male plants to have tassels to produce pollen.
 Tassels are removed from the female plants and pollination takes place by the male plants.
 The resulting seeds contain a mixture of genes from both parents at each point on the chromosome.
-Because the two parents are inbreds that carry the same genes at each point on their chromosomes (homozygous), the resulting hybrid exhibits the same characteristics (such as height, color, ear placement) across the seed lot.
-This sameness gives the crop its uniformity and makes it easier to handle and harvest.
+Since the two parents are inbreds that carry the same genes at each point on their chromosomes (homozygous), the resulting hybrid exhibits the same characteristics (such as height, color, and ear placement) across the seed lot.
+This gives the crop its uniformity and makes it easier to handle and harvest.

-This is the term given to crops that are not hybrids and in which seed are produced by the crop pollinating itself.
-For simplicity these crops are often referred to as OP crops.
+This is the term given to crops that are not hybrids and where seed is produced by the crop pollinating itself.
 Some of the most common OP crops are soybeans and wheat.
 In the corn industry, most of the crop seeds produced 75 to 100 years ago were OP types.
-Today there is a thriving niche seed business in “old” or “antique” varieties.
-Nearly all old or antique varieties are OP materials.
-Because a crop is from open-pollinated seed stock does not mean the crop has not undergone serious plant breeding efforts through isolation, inbreeding, crossbreeding, and other means of genetic manipulation.
-Unlike open-pollinated soybeans and wheat, which are largely self-pollinating, open-pollinated corn exhibits a large amount of cross-pollination (pollen from one plant fertilizing another plant).
-This means that most open-pollinated corn varieties are not homozygous with similar genes at each point on the chromosome.
-Instead open-pollinated corn exhibits mixtures of genes (heterozygous) at each chromosome, similar to a hybrid.
-However, unlike a hybrid where each parent is identical and imparts identical mixtures of genes to the offspring, open-pollinated corn parents differ in their genetic makeup, with the result that their offspring exhibit a wide range of characteristics (such as wide variations in height, maturity, ear placement, kernel color).
-This variation is often undesirable because it makes the crop difficult to manage and harvest.
+Today, there is a thriving niche seed business in "old or antique'' varieties, nearly all of which are OP materials.
+However, crops originating from OP seed stock alone have not necessarily undergone serious breeding efforts through isolation, inbreeding, crossbreeding, or other means of genetic manipulation.
+Unlike OP soybeans and wheat, which are largely self-pollinating, OP corn exhibits a large degree of cross pollination (pollen from one plant fertilizing another).
+This means that most OP corn varieties are not homozygous with similar genes at each point on the chromosome.
+Instead, OP corn exhibits mixtures of genes (heterozygous) at each chromosome similar to a hybrid.
+However, unlike a hybrid, where each parent is identical and imparts identical mixtures of genes to the offspring, OP corn parents differ in their genetic makeup, with the result that the offspring exhibits a wide range of characteristics, such as significant variations in height, maturity, ear placement, and kernel color.
+This is often undesirable as it increases difficulty in managing and harvesting the crop.

-As stated previously, hybrid seed has a mixture of genes from each parent at each of its chromosomes (alleles).
-Because the parents were homozygous, each seed has the same genetic mixture.
+As stated earlier, hybrid seed has a mixture of genes from each parent at each of its chromosomes (Alleles).
+The only saving grace is that because the parents were homozygous, each seed has the same mixture.
 However, when hybrid seed is saved, it is no longer possible to control which plant contributes the male genes and which contributes the female genes.
 Therefore, saved hybrid seeds are genetically different from each other.
-When these seeds are planted, their different genes start to express characteristics (such as height and kernel color) that differ from each other.
-One-fourth of the seeds will produce plants that look more like the female parent, a fourth will look more like the male parent, and the remaining half will have a combination of characteristics of the two parents.
-This segregation of genes means that hybrid seed will produce plants that display the same problematic characteristics that open-pollinated varieties have, such as a range of maturity, height, and color that make a crop difficult to harvest and manage.
+When these seeds are planted again, different genes start to express characteristics (such as height and kernel color) that differ from each other.
+One fourth of the seeds will look more like its female parent, one fourth will resemble the male parent, and the remaining half will have a combination of characteristics of both parents.
+This segregation of genes means that hybrid seed will start to have the same problematic issues that OP varieties have, such as a range of maturity, height, and color, which make harvesting and managing the crop more difficult.

 Managing Genetic Contamination in Corn